 Anyone who says that planning a wedding is easy, has never planned a wedding.
 Careful thought and consideration go into planning every aspect of a wedding to make sure that things run smoothly.
 However, not every bride is a planner and may have no idea where to start when it comes to planning their wedding.
-If this sounds like you, don’t worry, the first step is recognizing that you are not a planner.
+If this sounds like you, and you’re planning your wedding without a planner, don’t worry.
 Here are some basic steps to get you off on the right foot.
+The first step is recognizing that you are not a planner.

 1. Decide on your budget FIRST: Before you do anything, even before you pick a date, decide on how much you and your future spouse are comfortable spending, and how much money you will be getting from your family to help out.
 This will give you a clear idea of how much you have to spend on each aspect of the wedding, from florals, to photography and of course, the venue.

 2. Decide on your venue: Before you book anything else, decide on your venue.
 Venues tend to book up faster than other vendors so make sure you book this as soon as possible to avoid missing out on your preferred date.

 3. Don’t try for DIY: If you are not a planner and the thought of orchestrating multiple vendors makes you nauseous, don’t try for a DIY wedding.
 Yes, these can be less expensive than a ‘regular’ wedding but, they also require a lot more planning and preparation.